finos/zenith/primers/blockchain-and-dlt/README.md

 ---
-title: "Decentralised Ledger Technology Primer (DLT): Introduction to the Subject"
+title: "Decentralised Ledger Technology Primer (DLT)"
 ---

-## Decentralised Ledger Technology Primer (DLT): Introduction to the Subject
+## Introduction to the Subject

 ### Introduction to DLT